 For the public to gain a better understanding of the historical, cultural, and economic significance of Philippine textiles, The Hinabi Project Team, in partnership with US and Philippine organizations, have set several goals: the creation of a textile collection, documentation of the fabric production, and public presentations through exhibitions, lectures and workshops of Philippine textiles; work with NGO partners to development sustainable economic programs that support artisan families.

 The Project will continue to expand to other types of Filipino textiles and techniques and in 2018 will feature weavings from Northern Luzon and the Cordilleras.
-In 2020 we hope to mark a milestone with a state-of-the-art exhibit, showcasing antique and vintage heirloom pieces from private collections juxtaposed with revival and contemporary commissioned pieces representing the weaving communities of Luzon, Visayas/Mindoro/Palawan and Mindanao.
+In 2020 we hope to culminate the Project with a state-of-the-art exhibit, showcasing antique and vintage heirloom pieces from private collections juxtaposed with revival and contemporary commissioned pieces.

 The Hinabi Project is an initiative of the Philippine American Artists and Writers Inc. (PAWA